Tailored Support

 4.1 Tips for communicating with international students about consent and sexual violence

-The tools used to educate domestic students on consent may not effectively translate for international students.
+The tools used to educate domestic students on consent may not effectively translate for cross-border learners.

 For example, the popular video comparing sexual consent to forcing someone to drink tea might be confusing for a student from a culture where convincing someone to drink tea is seen as good manners.